← Home

 What I Actually Wanted

-Zoom serves a simpler purpose here than I was trying to make it serve.
+Zoom serves a simpler purpose here than I was trying to give it.
 A distant aircraft needs help being visible at all.
-A close aircraft doesn’t need any help - it’s already large in frame, and zooming in just risks clipping it.
+A close aircraft does not need any help.
+It is already large in frame, and zooming in just risks clipping it.

-The actual requirement is simpler: don’t let distant aircraft become invisible, and don’t let close ones overflow the frame.
-Those are threshold conditions, not a continuous tracking problem.
+The actual requirement is simpler.
+I need distant aircraft to stay legible and close ones to stay inside the frame, which makes this a threshold problem rather than a continuous tracking problem.

 ZOOM_MAX = 400 # 4× zoom